BitcoinDesign/Guide/guide/daily-spending-wallet/backup-and-recovery/landing-page.md

 ## The unique needs of a lightning wallet

-This wallet is runs its own lightning node.
+This wallet runs its own lightning node.
 It will have at least one payment channel, perhaps more, connected to a [Lightning service provider]({{'/guide/how-it-works/lightning-services/#what-is-a-lightning-service-provider' | relative_url}}) (LSP).
 The user's bitcoin are locked in these channels.

 Unlike on-chain wallets, it is not easy to restore lightning wallets using other bitcoin apps.
 Recovering a lightning wallet requires restoring the node with proper channel state, or asking the LSP to force close the channels.
 For predictable results, this is best accomplished within the same app.